2024 Pre-Election Race Rankings

-Ensure Democrats get the largest bang for their buck from your political donation.
+We ranked every race to win in ’24 to ensure Democrats had the largest bang for their buck from your political donations.

 Our algorithm takes the emotion and guesswork out of political donations, ensuring Democratic donors can put their money to work in the races most likely to give Democrats control of legislative bodies and impact ballot initiatives.